 – Each provider will be given their own survey link, to distribute among students at the start of their course.
 To make distribution as easy as possible, this is a single, generic link that can be used by any learner at that provider who is eligible to take part.

-– When they click on the link, learners will be asked to enter their learner reference/ ID number and basic contact details, so that IFF can match their survey responses to their Independent Learner Record (ILR) data when it becomes available.
+– When they click on the link, learners will be asked to enter their learner reference/ ID number and basic contact details, so that IFF can match their survey responses to their Individualised Learner Record (ILR) data when it becomes available.

-– The survey will take most learners around 10 minutes to complete and will be run predominantly online, however it can also be completed by paper or phone for learners who cannot take part online.
+– The survey will take most learners around 10 minutes to complete and will be run predominantly online.
+However it can also be completed by paper or phone for learners who cannot take part online.
 There are multiple language options to ensure accessibility for students who speak English as an additional language.

-To make sure the survey is representative of all learners and findings are valid, it is really important that as many students as possible complete the baseline survey, and we will support you in ensuring this happens.
+To make sure the survey is representative of all learners and findings are valid, it is really important that as many learners as possible complete the baseline survey, and we will support you in ensuring this happens.
 We have taken steps to make the survey accessible to all groups such as learners doing ESOL courses or learners with learning difficulty or disability.